 Feed lories at the 9-storey Lory Loft!
 The loft is designed to reflect the vibe of the Australian outback.
 Walk across suspended bridges as you go around feeding birds at the aviary.

 Be transported to Antarctica through the Penguin Coast!
-Watch adorable penguins swim in the water and waddle on ice at the indoor, climate-controlled zone.
+Watch adorable penguins swim in the water and waddle on the ice at the indoor, climate-controlled zone.

 Explore other attractions and learn more about breeding and conservation at the research center.